How to Complete NASHP’s Hospital Cost Tool

 - Medicaid Supplement Payments are funded by CMS and states.
 The number is self-reported by the hospital.
 In some states, it is possible to verify the number by contacting the specific state agency that oversees the Medicaid program.

-- Children’s Health Insurance and Other State/Local Programs:
+- State Children’s Health Insurance and Other State and Local Programs:

-- Data entry for SCHIP and other state/local programs for low income financial information.
+- Data entry for SCHIP and other state and local programs for low income financial information.

 - Charity Care: